helidon-io/helidon/declarative/README.md

 ## Scheduling

 Annotated method(s) of a service will be invoked with the schedule defined by the annotation.
-When the registry is shutdown, all the scheduled tasks will be closed.
+When the registry is shut down, all the scheduled tasks are closed.

 ### Declaration

 Annotations (mutually exclusive):

-- `@Schedule.Cron` - on a method
+- `@Scheduling.Cron` - on a method
-- `@Schedule.FixedRate` - on a method
+- `@Scheduling.FixedRate` - on a method

 Parameters:

-- `io.helidon.scheduling.CronInvocation` for `@Schedule.Cron`, not required
+- `io.helidon.scheduling.CronInvocation` for `@Scheduling.Cron`, not required
-- `io.helidon.scheduling.FixedRateInvocation` for `@Schedule.FixedRate`, not required
+- `io.helidon.scheduling.FixedRateInvocation` for `@Scheduling.FixedRate`, not required

 Scopes: